Negative Coping Actions

 Positive Coping Actions

-control your anger-neither suffocating it nor letting rage take over
+name your feelings, whether positive or negativecontrol your anger-neither suffocating it nor letting rage take over

 practice self-reflection